Paul Goldschmidt Player Props: Cardinals vs. Giants

 Giants Pitching Rankings

-- The pitching staff for the Giants has a collective 9.2 K/9, which ranks 12th in MLB.
+- The Giants pitching staff ranks 12th in MLB with a collective 9.1 strikeouts per nine innings.

-- The Giants' 4.45 team ERA ranks 18th across all MLB pitching staffs.
+- The Giants have a 4.39 team ERA that ranks 17th among all MLB pitching staffs.

-- Giants pitchers combine to surrender 30 total home runs at a clip of 1.3 per game (to rank 20th in the league).
+- Giants pitchers combine to give up 32 total home runs at a clip of 1.3 per game (to rank 21st in baseball).

-- DeSclafani (1-1 with a 2.63 ERA and 21 strikeouts in 24 2/3 innings pitched) makes the start for the Giants, his fifth of the season.
+- Webb (1-4 with a 5.28 ERA and 36 strikeouts in 30 2/3 innings pitched) makes the start for the Giants, his sixth of the season.

-- The righty's most recent time out came on Saturday against the New York Mets, when he threw five innings, surrendering four earned runs while allowing seven hits.
+- His last time out was on Saturday against the New York Mets, when the right-hander went seven innings, surrendering two earned runs while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.